Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: The geometric measure of hypergraph states

 Lemma~\ref{lemma:Hadamardmap} can also be used in non-symmetric cases to halve the number of parameters to optimize over.
 To give an example, consider the hypergraph state $\ket{H_4}_b$ in Fig.~\ref{fig:figure1} (b).
 If one applies Hadamard gates on qubits $1$ and $2$ one obtains the following state:

 for which the analytic value of the geometric measure of entanglement, $E_G(\ket{H_4}_b)=(5-\sqrt{5})/8$ can be directly calculated using derivatives of the two-variable function.

 We now consider a more systematic approach to analytically calculate the geometric measure of entanglement for several classes of symmetric hypergraph states.
 Specifically, we subsequently focus our attention to hypergraph states which exhibit local Pauli-symmetries.
 It turns out that for low hyperedge cardinalities, we can use local square roots of these Pauli stabilizers to map hypergraph states to real positive coefficient vectors.
 A well-known example of this is the GHZ state.
-The fully-connected $2$-uniform hypergraph states, $\ket{H_N^2}$ which are stabilised by $X^{\otimes N} $ can be mapped to the $N$-qubit GHZ state up to a global phase using square roots of the local Pauli-$X$ stabilizer:
+The fully-connected $2$-uniform hypergraph states $\ket{H_N^2}$ which are stabilized by $X^{\otimes N} $ can be mapped to the $N$-qubit GHZ state up to a global phase using square roots of the local Pauli-$X$ stabilizer:

 In all the other cases, a relative phase occurs, which can be corrected with the additional application of local Clifford phase gates.
-We generalize this result to fully-connected three-uniform complete hypergraph states $\ket{H_N^3}$ and write them in a very convenient way. \begin{lemma} The even-qubit three-uniform complete hypergraph states can be mapped to a superposition of the GHZ state and all odd weight vectors after applications of square roots of local Pauli operators, corresponding to the respective stabilisers. \\ $\mathbf{N\equiv 2\mod 4}$: $\ket{H^3_N}$ is stabilised by $X^{\otimes N}$ and with $\ket{\tilde{H}^3_N}=\sqrt{X}_+^{\otimes N}\ket{H^3_N}$ we have
+We generalize this result to fully-connected $3$-uniform complete hypergraph states $\ket{H_N^3}$ and write them in a very convenient way. \begin{lemma} The even-qubit $3$-uniform complete hypergraph states can be mapped to a superposition of the GHZ state and all odd weight vectors after applications of square roots of local Pauli operators, corresponding to the respective stabilizers. \\ $\mathbf{N\equiv 2\mod 4}$: $\ket{H^3_N}$ is stabilized by $X^{\otimes N}$ and with $\ket{\tilde{H}^3_N}=\sqrt{X}_+^{\otimes N}\ket{H^3_N}$ we have